Thanks to the advancement of sports science and training regimes, age is increasingly becoming ‘just a number’ in the world of football.

 Probably one of the funniest characters in football, Joaquin has made well over 400 appearances across all competitions for Real Betis to date, as well as turning out for the likes of Valencia, Malaga and Fiorentina.
 And even at 40, he continues to make his presence felt.

 Joaquin scored 10 goals across all competitions in 2019/20, helping Betis fight off relegation in the process, and continued to hold down his place in Manuel Pellegrini’s side in 2020/21.

 “If I can do another year after this one, if my body can take it and they want me to, then you won’t be able to drag me away,” he said recently when asked about thoughts of retirement.

 Even with Ibrahimovic turning back the clock.
 Even with Handanovic keeping Inter locked up.
 Hell, even with Joaquin cracking all of his jokes.
 Was there ever going to be anyone else topping this list other than Cristiano Ronaldo?

 The 36-year-old is not even thinking about hanging his boots up yet but already, he’s an absolute legend.

-Furthermore, at international level, Ronaldo recently surpassed the 100-goal mark for Portugal and has 16 goals in 11 caps for his country since the start of 2019, during which time he added to his 2016 European Championship crown by winning the inaugural Uefa Nations League.
+Furthermore, for Portugal, Ronaldo recently matched Ali Daei’s record for most international goals (109) and has 22 strikes in 21 caps for his country since the start of 2019, during which time he added to his 2016 European Championship crown by winning the inaugural Uefa Nations League.